-HEAL SPotlight: the City of greenbelt, maryland
+HEAL City SPotlight: greenbelt, mD

 The City of Greenbelt joined the HEAL Cities & Towns Campaign in December 2013 to facilitate health and wellness among the City’s workforce and throughout the community.
 In an effort to model a culture of health, Greenbelt implemented an Employee Wellness Program that encourages municipal staff to pursue wellness activities during the workday.
 Staff have free access to the aquatic and fitness center, 50% off fitness classes through the Parks and Recreation Department, free produce through a partnership with a local farm and the Social Services Department, quarterly health screenings, and free walking groups.
 Through the Blue Rewards Program from CareFirst, the municipal insurance provider, employees receive up to $300 for participating in these activities and achieving certain wellness goals.